wiwichips/wiwichips/README.md

 ### Will Kantor Pringle

-☀ Looking for Summer 2021 internships! ☀
+☀ Looking for Fall 2021 and Summer 2021 internships! ☀

 🎯 Summer Goals 🎯
 - [x] [Participate in a Hackathon](https://github.com/wiwichips/MOMU)